-So this vegan oreo cake actually looks like a giant oreo.
+So this vegan Oreo cake actually looks like a giant Oreo cookie.

-It’s loads of fun to make and definitely one you’ll enjoy making for the oreo lovers you know.
+It’s loads of fun to make and definitely one you’ll enjoy making for the Oreo lovers in your life.

-And of course, you decorate the cake with crushed oroes.
+And of course, you decorate the cake with crushed Oreos.

-The vegan chocolate buttercream makes quite a lot, it’s enough to do some piping extras if you want to do that and frost the top and sides quite liberally.
+The vegan chocolate buttercream makes quite a lot, it’s enough to pipe on some extras if you want to do that and frost the top and sides quite liberally.

 As you can see in the photos, I added some little piping detail at the base of the cake.
 So there is enough to do that if you want to.